Arthur Haswell Flute Repairs

 HASWELL African Blackwood thinned headjoint unlined: £1195.00

 WE FIT EACH HEADJOINT with our own African Blackwood crown.
 This screws into a traditional-style African Blackwood cork assembly with silver face.
-We have found that the combination of a thin sheet of cork lapped round a solid wood cylinder gives a well-balanced sound and excellent response.
+We have found that the traditional combination of a thin sheet of cork lapped round a solid wood cylinder, now elsewhere abandoned, gives a well-balanced sound and excellent response.

 African Blackwood collar to sit over a cork tenon: £50.00